 How to Adopt Kittens: 10 Kitten Adoption Do’s & Don’ts

 Kittens are rarely in short supply.
 With the current rash of kittens, summer break on the horizon, and the pandemic easing, kitten adoption may be in your future.
 But there’s more to kitten adoption than bringing home your baby cat.
 Maybe you’ll want to foster a needy kitten (tips here).
+What is the best age to adopt a kitten?
+Is it OK to adopt a kitten at 8 weeks?
+What do you need before adopting a kitten?
 Learn how to adopt kittens, what to do–and what NOT to do–in this kitten adoption guide.

 It’s kitten season!
 Is a new fur-kid in your future?
 You’d think kitten care would be easy–just love ’em and feed ’em and listen to ’em purr, right?
 But more goes into proper care than plopping food in a bowl and setting up a litter box.